-Aceable shed a little light onto the issue with its guide on Thanksgiving traffic and travel, and it’s estimated that nearly 50 million Americans are traveling 50 miles or more for the holiday, making it traffic-heavy day considering the circumstances.
+It’s estimated that nearly 55 million Americans are traveling 50 miles or more for the holiday, making it traffic-heavy day considering the circumstances.

 More cars and more traffic turns into a 64 percent increase in accident alerts and a 38 percent increase in police alerts on the Wednesday of Thanksgiving Eve.
 Though there’s no direct or well-researched answer as to why it’s on this particular day that drivers tend to be reckless, it may have something to do with having the day off, the stress of travel, and the ease of indulging for the holidays amidst the otherwise-rough work week.